X4V13R007/zero_day/README.md

-This is a mandatory file
+This is the optional vagrant task file. i decided to tweak the vitualbox a little